 - 2010 – Act 156, Makes names of donors to a nonprofit its property and requires professional solicitors to turn over those names to the charity.
 SCANPO representatives helped negotiate the final language.

 - 2010 – Act 170.
 Increases cigarette tax by 50 cents a pack.
 SCANPO was part of the coalition that worked for seven years to pass this change that funded health care and tobacco cessation programs.

-- 2013 – Act 11 and Constitutional Amendment.
+- 2013-15 – Act 11 and Constitutional Amendment.
 To allow nonprofits to hold raffles for charitable purposes, contingent upon approval by the citizens in the November 2014 elections.
-SCANPO led this effort in 2013 building upon prior work by SC Lions Club Foundation and others.
+Law went into effect April 2015.
+SCANPO led this effort in 2013 building upon prior work by SC Lions Charitable Services and others.

 This list does not include significant work on issues that have not been fully addressed or national advocacy efforts.